huggingface/blog/leaderboards-on-the-hub-upstage.md

 ---

 # Introducing the Open Ko-LLM Leaderboard: Leading the Korean LLM Evaluation Ecosystem
 In the fast-evolving landscape of Large Language Models (LLMs), building an “ecosystem” has never been more important.
-This trend is evident in several major developments like Hugging Face's democratizing NLP and Naver's building a Generative AI ecosystem.
+This trend is evident in several major developments like Hugging Face's democratizing NLP and Upstage building a Generative AI ecosystem.

 Inspired by these industry milestones, in September of 2023, at Upstage we initiated the Open Ko-LLM Leaderboard.
 Our goal was to quickly develop and introduce an evaluation ecosystem for Korean LLM data, aligning with the global movement towards open and collaborative AI development.